morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

 current into the Raspberry Pi.
 I have avoided using a powered hub in this setup to enable a very high degree of stability.

-Note: rtl88XXxu chipset based USB adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
+Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
 The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supple a total of 1200 mA of power to all attached devices.

+Note: The Alfa AWUS036ACM adapter, mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
+Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
+This is much lower power usage than most AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi based access point.

 #### Setup Steps